StudyFinder

 participants without glasses or contact lenses prescribed for their visual acuity

-lacking clear vision
+lacking clear visual acuity

 Vision & Eyes